USS Makin Island (CVE-93)

 USS Makin Island (CVE-93) was a of the United States Navy.
-It was named for the 1942 Makin raid, an early diversionary raid designed to distract from the Guadalcanal campaign and the Tulagi campaign.
+She was named for the 1942 Makin raid, an early diversionary raid designed to distract from the Guadalcanal campaign and the Tulagi campaign.
 Launched in April 1944, and commissioned in May, she served in support of the Philippines campaign, the Invasion of Iwo Jima, and the Battle of Okinawa.
 Postwar, she participated in Operation Magic Carpet.
 She was decommissioned in April 1946, and ultimately sold for scrapping in January 1947.